steveshogren/hugo-blog/content/post/editor-abstractions.md

 Even the flagship refactoring languages like Java and C# still have a version of this problem.
 Sharing dlls or jars breaks semantic tools.
 A **Rename Symbol** will only detect and modify usages in the current project, not every consumer.
-Reflection similarly breaks Semantic Tools.
+Reflection similarly breaks semantic tools.
 Depending on your practices, this ranges from a minor nuisance to a major problem.

   <!-- In the last decade, several IDE's have added plugins that can build an AST from -->